 We’d already been to a couple of secluded, off-the-radar places before, but setting foot to a pristine beach or untouched landscape never loses its charm.

-Fresh, cheap seafood
+Enjoying fresh, cheap seafood

 What I like about beach trips, aside from dipping in cool waters, is the wide availability of seafood.
 In Balabac, Palawan, you can buy freshly caught seafood in affordable prices.